-It is convenient to adjust your main monitoring volume with a conventional rotary control.
+It is very convenient (and traditional!) to adjust your master monitoring volume with a conventional rotary control.
 Scarlett interfaces have a MONITOR control on the front panel for this purpose.
 However, further configuration of this control is available for the 18i20 and 18i8 when using Focusrite Control.

-By default, the MONITOR control adjusts the level at Monitor Outputs 1 and 2 while also providing Mute and Dim control.
+Normally (i.e., by default), the MONITOR control adjusts the level at Monitor Outputs 1 and 2 while also providing Mute and Dim control.
 If you are using some of the Scarlett's other outputs for secondary speakers - typically nearfield, though also in LCR or surround setups - you can assign the rotary control, Mute and DIM switches to affect them as well.
 Note that on the Scarlett 18i20, the interface also has physical Mute and DIM switches on the front panel.

-Monitor Controls

-• 1-2
+0 1-2

 O 1-4

 O 1-6

 O 1-8

 O All

 O None